 2. Show some skin

-From sheer fabrics to crochet clothing, bras on show or corset details, summer fashion in 2020 is all about skin.
+From sheer fabrics to crochet clothing, bras on show or corset details, summer fashion is all about skin.
 I find it a little ironic that after months of not wearing a bra it may be my outfit’s main feature but external bra details, or bravely showing your bra off, is bang on-trend.
 Match your bra with your bottoms, or make it a three-piece with bottoms, blazer and bra all coordinated, for the most sophisticated way to leave the house with your underwear on show.

 If that’s a bit too much for your, opt for sheer fabrics or ones covered in holes — I mean crochet and Broderie anglaise, not punk style rips.
 Fitted, feminine dress will hit the spot for these fabrics, but if you’re going sheer then the top trending style is to put on a dress and then put a sheer dress on top of that.
 Yes, that’s right, an unusual layering trend in the height of summer that will see us all wearing two dresses.
 At least we’ll look good, even if we’re sweating buckets.

 3. BDE – Big Dress Energy

 Talking of dresses… Maxis are back, and they’re either giving fitting your curves or floating around on top of them and nothing beats the long hemline of a plus size maxi dress for the chicest of summer looks.
 You can easily incorporate a few more of this summer’s fashion styles in your BDE — look for extra detailing around the waist to hit two trendy birds with one stone; like cut out sections, silhouettes shaped by drawstrings, or ruching.
 Big, thigh-high slits are also very on trend and always very, very sexy. long hemline of a plus size maxi dress